What's involved?

 If you plan to give your blood sample at one of our pathology partner clinics, please visit them from Monday through Thursday.

 Giving blood between Monday to Thursday helps ensure your involvement has the greatest impact.
 Some labs are closed on weekends and shipping is also slower.
-We can’t guarantee that samples given Friday to Sunday can be used in OurDNA unless they are given at an organised OurDNA event.
+We can’t guarantee that samples given Friday to Sunday can be included in OurDNA unless they are given at an organised OurDNA event.

 If you can only give blood on the weekend, please check here for upcoming OurDNA events.

 If you take part in OurDNA, you can request a copy of your ‘raw’ genetic data.
 Your genetic data is an electronic readout of your DNA that can only be read by computer programs.
-Most, but not all, participants in OurDNA will have raw genetic data created from their blood sample.
-If you request it, and we have the raw data, we can provide it to you.
 However, it will not come with any written information about your health, your ancestry or other characteristics.
-If you have any questions or would like more information, please contact us.

 Only a small number of people who take part in OurDNA are likely to receive a result like this.
 OurDNA will only offer this information for genetic changes that are: